OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[4.3,).partial.md

 See the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more details.

-### AWS-LOGIN-ERROR-0002

-Filed to parse the ARN.

 ### AWS-LOGIN-ERROR-0003

-Failed to get the caller identity.
+Failed to access the security credentials URI, or failed to parse the response.
 This may be because the instance does not have a role assigned to it.

 You can confirm the roles assigned to the instance by performing a GET request on the URL [http://169.254.169.254/latest/meta-data/iam/security-credentials](http://169.254.169.254/latest/meta-data/iam/security-credentials) from the instance.
 This request will list the assigned roles.